 Remember that fraud also happens to suppliers so remember that there may be genuine suppliers who may not agree to your preferred payment methods especially for the first few orders because they want to minimize risk too.

 So to conclude, you want to make sure you follow these 5 simple steps and you’re good to go!

 Another pro tip is that you can negotiate to break up the payment.
-There are general standards in China for to accept 30% pre-payment or down payment and 70% upon completion of product.
+There are general standards in China for accepting 30% pre-payment or down payment and 70% upon completion of the product.

 In case your product is customized, which it should definitely be, the advance will be higher like 50% because supplier risk is higher in such cases.

 Be sure that you’re clear on the timing of payment.
 This is something that many new buyers and often experienced ones tend to miss during negotiations.

 Paying the balance depends on the trade term and agreement between you and the supplier but when a proforma invoice or contract reads, “Balance on Completion” this could mean:

 - After completion of product but before shipment

 A pre-shipment inspection could be employed by you before the balance is paid to the supplier by hiring pre-shipment companies like: